epfml/attention-cnn/README.md

 ### utils/
 Miscelaneous utilities.
 At the time of writing these docs, this contains accumulators for running averages and max, and a simple logging class.

+## job-monitor
+This setup is compatible with the work-in-progress [epfml/job-monitor](https://github.com/epfml/job-monitor).